TeriakiSauce/Scrabble/README.md

 To view the source code, click [here](src).

 #### Board (Andrew)

+##### Board Representation

+To view the implementation, click [here](src/Board.java).

+To represent the [board](#Glossary), we decided to use a 2D array of, where every element in the array could be a cell.
+By using a simple data structure, we can access each cell using xy coordinates, allowing us to easily map the selected cell by the user to the underlying cell.

+##### Cell Representation

+Since each cell is stored in the [board](#Glossary) using xy coordinates, all the cell needs to keep is the current letter at that position.

+#### Gameplay (Andrew, Tarik)

+##### Parsing

+To view the implementation, click [here](src/GameState.java).

+The game is currently command line driven, meaning, we need a way to interpret what the user is trying to input.

 ##### Board Class:
 gameBoard: Created the actual game board using a 2-d array of Cells.
 A 2-d array was chosen so that each cell could have a 2-d coordinate to be easily accessed and printed.